Burry's

-Burry's is a food manufacturer, founded as Burry's Biscuit Corporation by George W. Burry in 1888 in Elizabeth, New Jersey, as a division of the Quaker Oats Company.
+Burry's is a food manufacturer, founded as Burry's Biscuit Corporation by George W. Burry in 1888 in Elizabeth, New Jersey.
+It became a division of the Quaker Oats Company in 1962.
 The company was one of the manufacturers of Girl Scout cookies from 1936 until 1989.

 History

 Burry's Biscuit Corporation

-Burry Biscuit dates to 1888, when Christina Burry began manufacturing cookies in Toronto.
-The company was organised by George W. Burry into the Burry Biscuit Corporation in 1933, based in Chicago.
-In 1938 the company was called Burry's Biscuit Corporation.
-That year it moved to Elizabeth, New Jersey.
+Burry Biscuit dates to 1888, when Christina Burry began manufacturing cookies in Toronto, then restructured by George W. Burry into the Burry Biscuit Corporation in 1933, based in Chicago before moving to Elizabeth, New Jersey.
 It manufactured Girl Scout Cookies, which it called Plantation cookies.
 The cookies were packed in a sealed cardboard cylinder, and later the cookies were packed in cans.
 The company began manufacturing Girl Scout cookies in 1936.

 In 1944, Burry's manufactured Girl Scout Cookies including "Thin Mints", a sugared shortbread cookie called "Scot-Teas", and "Savannahs", an oatmeal sandwich cookie with peanut butter filling.

 In 1944, the Burry Biscuit expanded into cleaning and hygiene products.
 As of 1946, the company produced pretzels and pioneered a machine-made pretzel to automate the process.

 In 1950, Burry's Biscuit Corporation purchased Independent Biscuits Inc. of Davenport, Iowa for $125,000.
 Burry's continued to operate Independent Biscuits as a division of Burry's.
 On March 29, 1954, the company purchased LeRoy Foods, a Brooklyn-based food company.
 It also purchased Empire Biscuit around the same time.
 These two purchases doubled Burry's sales.
 Around 1960 Burry Biscuit purchased Cal-Ray Bakeries, a baking corporation based in the Western United States.
 In January 1962 the company became a division of Quaker Oats Company, in a takeover valued at around $25,000,000.
 At the time of purchase, Burry Biscuit had 1,600 employees, profits of around $730,000 on revenue of $22,525,874, and offered over 40 products.

 In 1962, Burry's was the largest producer of Girl Scout cookies in the nation.
 One of their marketing managers, J.R.
 McAllister Borie, is credited with popularizing the 'Thin Mint Cookie'.
 In 1980, the food division of Burry's was sold to Générale Biscuit and its name was changed to Burry-Lu, to reflect LU, Générale Biscuit's international brand.
 In 1985, Burry-Lu and the Salerno-Megowen Biscuit Company were merged, forming General Biscuit Brands.
 The new company produced 13,000 tons of food, and 30% of Girl Scout cookies.
 In 1989, ABC Cookie Bakers purchased Burry's Girl Scout cookie division.
 In 1991, the rest of the company was purchased by Sunshine Biscuits.